Doc Variables

 =TEXT(C2,"$#,##0.00")

-That avoids classic Google Sheets weirdness where dates turn into serial numbers and currency loses its dollar sign.
+That avoids the classic spreadsheet problem where dates turn into serial numbers and currency loses its formatting.

 Generate Estimates with Doc Variables

-If you want the least painful setup, use Doc Variables in Google Docs.
+If you want the least painful setup, use Doc Variables inside Google Docs.

 Use Conditional Sections for Different Estimate Types